mosfad/Bamazon/README.md

 ## Overview

 Bamazon is a Node.js app which uses MySQL database to maintain an inventory of products.
-The customer view helps the customer purchase products online, while the manager view helps the manager to track and update inventory.
-The customer and manager views are synchronized to provide up to date information.
+The _customer view_ helps the customer purchase products online.
+The _manager view_ helps the manager to track, update and add inventory.
+The _supervisor view_ tracks the performance of existing departments within the store and add new departments to the store.
+The store is updated on every transaction across the various views.
-_A supervisor view, which will be added in a future release, tracks the performance of various departments within the store._

 ### Technologies used